 A. Standard conditions.
 The following standard conditions will be applied to all plans unless particular sections are waived by the Board:

 (1) Approval of this site plan is granted to the named applicant only and only for the purpose(s) stated in the application or as it may have been amended.
 It is not transferable for any other use of the site by the applicant nor to any other person except with the approval of the Board.
-The Board reserves the right to review any work done on the site even after any proposed construction is completed and to determine that the actual use(s) of the site conform to those allowed by this approval.
+The Board reserves the right to review any work done on the site even after any proposed construction is completed and to determine that the actual use(s) of the site conforms to those allowed by this approval.

 (2) Any officer, agent or employee of the Planning Board, Conservation Commission, Zoning Board of Appeals or Board of Health may enter upon the site at reasonable times, with or without prior notice to the applicant, in pursuit of official duties, such as examinations and surveys, examination of construction undertaken, and the purposes for which the site is used.
 (MGL c.
 41, § 81CC; MGL c.
 131, § 40; MGL c.
 111, §§ 31, 122 and 127A)